Primary

 Dips are a compound movement training chest, triceps, and anterior deltoids through shoulder extension and elbow extension.
 Forward lean shifts emphasis to the chest; upright torso emphasizes triceps.
 The stretched position at the bottom creates significant mechanical tension for hypertrophy.

-Want Dips (Chest Focused) in your program?
+See where Dips (Chest Focused) fits in your weekly plan

 Grip the parallel bars and lift yourself up.